shmulisarmy/made-in-rust-compiler/src/parser/README.md

 - The context stack pattern makes it easy to add features like type checking, symbol resolution, and more.

 ## Design Notes
-- Each parser is responsible for its own scope management and context stack interaction.
+- Each parser is responsible for pushing and popping itself on and off the context stack
-- The code is organized for clarity, modularity, and ease of extension.

----